Azure/Mission-Critical-Connected/docs/reference-implementation/Private-Agents-Setup.md

 1. Set the name of the pool to **`e2e-private-agents`** (adjust this when you create pools for other environments like `int`)
 1. Check the option `Automatically tear down virtual machines after every use`.
 This ensures that every build run executes on a fresh VM without any leftovers from previous runs
 1. Set the minimum and maximum number of agents based on your requirements.
-We recommend to start with a minimum of `0` and a maximum of `6`.
+We recommend to start with `Number of agents to keep on standby` of `0` and a `Maximum number of VMs in the scale set` of `6`.
 This means that ADO will scale the VMSS down to 0 if no jobs are running to minimize costs.
 1. Click Create

     ![Self-hosted Agent Pool in ADO](/docs/media/self-hosted-agents-pool-in-ado.png)